zwegner/pythonc/README.txt

 Pythonc--Python to C++ translator

-Copyright 2011 Zach Wegner
+Copyright 2011 Zach Wegner, Matt Craighead

 Pythonc is pronounced like "Pie Thonk", for obvious reasons.

 It currently translates some nontrivial subset of Python code into C++.
-No claims are made about the correctness or efficiency of the generated code.
+No claims are made about the correctness or efficiency of the generated code, though it should be much faster than CPython (and will get even faster in the near future).
 You have been warned.

 The translator is released under the GPLv3.